Hereloss/Exceedra_Tech_Test/README.md

 As a user,
 So I start on an even playing field,
-I would like the rating to default to 1200 upon signing up
+I would like the points to default to 1200 upon signing up

 As a user,
 So I can get a good start in the club,